Job Growth In Health, Retail and Manufacturing

 KEITH: Yeah, something in that range.
 Not significantly down or up.
 I spoke with analyst Julie Neiman at Smith, Moore and Company in St. Louis.
 She said at least today's jobs numbers weren't a kick in the shins.

-Ms. JULIE MOORE (Smith, Moore and Company): If it's not bad news, that's good news.
+JULIE MOORE: If it's not bad news, that's good news.
 That's the new Wall Street mantra.
 The market is basically greeting this as no new fuel on the fire.
 It didn't hurt.
 It's not enough for economic recovery, but at least it was in the right direction.

 INSKEEP: Although there's always some temporary factor, it seems.
 But in this case it could have looked a little better than otherwise it did.